Carlosrincong/GCP-Cloud-Engineer/CloudLoadBalancing/README.md

 *   both **IPv4 and IPv6** addresses for client traffic
 *   provides **intelligent routing**: load balancer can route requests to back-end locations where **there is capacity**.
 *   Security patching: in order to keep your instances safe when vulnerabilities are detected
+*   Distribute traffic by location only
+*   Layer 4 load balancer

 ### Network load balanncing
 Network load balancing is a *regional*, **non-proxied** load balancing service.
 That means all traffic is passed through the load balancer instead of being proxied, and the traffic can only be balanced between VM instances that are in the same region.